axlan/robopenguins-blog/_posts/2024-09-06-pypi-proxy.md

 2. Use a proxy server that create a local cache: <https://github.com/EpicWink/proxpi>

 The main advantage of `1.` is that it's a bit simpler.
 My main concern with it is that multiple builds could occur in parallel that might cause issues.
 We had seen instance when running multiple instances of pip simultaneously caused the cache to become corrupted.
 This may have been fixed in more recent pip releases <https://github.com/pypa/pip/issues/12361>.
+#### UPDATE
+After posting this article, a [Hacker News commenter](https://news.ycombinator.com/item?id=41476425) mentioned that there are ways to control concurrent access to the cache mount <https://docs.docker.com/reference/dockerfile/#run---mounttypecache>.
+This should address the corruption issue for Docker builds.
+The remaining issue would be reusing the cache for Docker runs as well, if needed.
+Theoretically, that could be managed with some sort of lock file.

 The main advantage of `2.` is that a single server could be used by multiple machines.
 Since I didn't know what this would actually entail, I gave it a shot.